-You won't pay more than \$35 for a one-month supply of each covered insulin product.
+You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier.

 Please see Section 8 of this chapter for more information on Part D vaccines and cost-sharing for Part D vaccines.